xcat2/xcat-core/docs/source/advanced/networks/infiniband/switch_configuration.rst

 IB Switch Configuration
 =======================

-Setup the XCAT Database
+Setup the xCAT Database
 -----------------------

-The Mellanox Switch is only supported in XCAT Release 2.7 or later.
+The Mellanox Switch is only supported in xCAT Release 2.7 or later.

 Add the switch ip address in the ``/etc/hosts`` file